 With the GoPro Hero9 it’s pretty darn easy.
 There is a big red button on top and you just hit that to start shooting.
 But, you have to make sure you are either in video or photo mode first.
 That is the only complicated part.
 And, with the new screen on the back which enables you to control everything, it’s pretty straightforward to figure that out.

 A DSLR in comparison looks a whole lot more complicated when you look at all the options.

-But, on the positive side, you just need to throw it into Auto (or video) and in most cases you will be good to go with the default settings.
+But, on the positive side, you just need to throw it into Auto (or video) and in most cases, you will be good to go with the default settings.

-You do need to learn a few more buttons to get started (the focus, zoom, mode dial) as well, but it's actually not that difficult - if you don't give into the more PRO settings.
+You do need to learn a few more buttons to get started (the focus, zoom, mode dial) as well, but it’s actually not that difficult – if you don’t give in to the more PRO settings.

 The GoPro has perhaps a slight edge in that it looks a lot simpler and less intimidating and you really only need the one button

-GoPro have tried to provide a bunch of settings in their cameras, including an area they like to call ProTune where you have more advanced stuff.
+GoPro has tried to provide a bunch of settings in their cameras, including an area they like to call ProTune where you have more advanced stuff.
 You can set frame rates, amount of wide-angle, color corrections, audio corrections etc.

-But in the end, the camera is really limited to being an action camera with lots of video resolutions and frame rates, lots of burst modes and built-in time lapse.
+But in the end, the camera is really limited to being an action camera with lots of video resolutions and frame rates, lots of burst modes and built-in time-lapse.
 This thing is all about capturing motion!.